The Impact Intensive

 A 90-minute diagnostic.
 Five disciplines.
 One structural blueprint.

 The output is a 90-day roadmap.
+Structural, not aspirational.

 Here's how it works